GuglioIsStupid/lime/README.md

 Uhhh I can't really explain the rest, idrk what I even did to make it work LMFAO uhhh yeah sorry

+Currently, this can only work on windows systems.
+Forks are GREATLY appreciated to those who want to contribute, I am new to this type of stuff!!

 ===

 Lime is a flexible, lightweight layer for Haxe cross-platform developers.